astral-sh/rye/docs/guide/config.md

 # virtual environments.
 global-python = false

-# When set to `true`, Rye will use `uv` for package resolution and installation.
-# Set to `false` to fall back to the `pip-tools` resolver.
-# Learn more about uv here: https://github.com/astral-sh/uv
-use-uv = true

 # Enable or disable automatic `sync` after `add` and `remove`.
 This defaults
 # to `true` when uv is enabled and `false` otherwise.
 autosync = true